-When I first started my direct sales business I didn’t play any games of any type at my parties.
+When I started my direct sales business, I didn’t play games at my parties.

 So I avoided all games for quite some time.

 Guests are likely to be more receptive to the message when it’s shared in a fun way.

 Today I have 2 recruiting games for you that have worked well for me, so give them a try.

-To play this game, simply give each guest a piece of paper to keep track of their score as they listen to you recite the following poem.
-Anyone who adds the 25 points at the end should be followed up with about the business opportunity.
+To play this game, give each guest a piece of paper to keep track of their score as they listen to you recite the following poem.
+Anyone who adds the 25 points at the end should be followed up about the business opportunity.

-Ask me about my job
+Game 2: Ask me about my job

 This is a game that I play at the end of the party when people have well and truly ‘warmed up’.

 You encourage guests to ask you about your job as a party plan consultant.
-You reward a question that relates to being a consultant with a (chocolate) prize or a raffle ticket (with a raffle prize drawn at the end).
+Then, you reward a question about being a consultant with a (chocolate) prize or a raffle ticket (with a raffle prize draw at the end).

-Sometimes nobody wants to be first and nobody asks you a question.
-The way to get the ball rolling is to act like an auctioneer and ask yourself a question.
-Like an opening bid.
-Make it funny and guests will pretty quickly join in.
+Sometimes nobody wants to be first, and nobody asks you a question.
+The way to get the ball rolling is to act like an auctioneer and ask yourself a question like an opening bid.
+Make it funny, and guests will pretty quickly join in.

 Keep your answers short and succinct, don’t overwhelm people with too much information at one time.